thokari/vertx-kickstart/README.md

 ## Tests

+Create a database `vertx_test`.
-Run the tests with `./gradlew test --continuous` to have them execute on any change to source files
+Run the tests with `./gradlew test --continuous` to have them execute on any change to source files.